Monte Rosa: Trekking

 The Monte Rosa tour can be completed by trekkers in about 10 days.
 The circuit follows many ancient trails that have linked the Swiss and Italian valleys for centuries.
 The circuit includes larch forests, alpine meadows, balcony trails and a glacial crossing.
-It connects seven valleys embracing different cultures: the German-speaking high Valais, the Arpitan speaking Aosta Valley and the valleys of Lombardy and Piedmont.
+It connects seven valleys embracing different cultures: the German-speaking high Valais, the Walser German and Arpitan/French-speaking Aosta Valley, and the valleys of Lombardy and Piedmont.

 The Monte Rosa massif

 Peaks

 Usually these peaks are considered to be part of the Monte Rosa massif:

 Glaciers

 Usually these glaciers are considered to be part of the Monte Rosa massif: